 In addition to managing our operations, the Manager is currently party to, and may in the future enter into, separate management agreements with its other affiliates that own, lease, and manage towers or other wireless communications sites.
 These other affiliates may be engaged in the construction, acquisition, or leasing of wireless communications sites in proximity to the sites owned by us.
 As a result, the Manager may engage in business activities that are in competition with our business in respect of the sites, and the Manager may experience conflicts of interest in the management of the sites and such other sites.
 Pursuant to the Management Agreement, the Manager continues to be prohibited from soliciting lessees to transfer their tenant leases from sites owned, leased, or managed by us to sites owned, leased or managed by our affiliates.
 However, there can be no assurance that the persons that control us, the Manager, or those other affiliates will allocate their management efforts in such a way as to maximize the returns with respect to our sites, as opposed to maximizing the returns with respect to other sites.
 The expansion and development of the Manager's business through acquisitions, increased product offerings or other strategic growth opportunities may cause disruptions in our business, which may have an adverse effect on our business operations or financial results.
 As a result, we and the Manager may experience conflicts of interest in the management of the land sites.
-Pursuant to the Management Agreement, the Manager has agreed to manage the sites in the same manner as if the lessees thereunder were not affiliates.
+Pursuant to the Manager may experience conflicts of interest in the management of the land sites.
+Pursuant to the Manager may experience conflicts of interest in the management of the land sites.
+Pursuant to the Management Agreement, the Manager may experience conflicts of interest in the management of the land sites.
+Pursuant to the Manager may experience conflicts of interest in the management of the land sites.